Async Rust, Part Three: IO

 };

 the main loop.
-It's a "foreign" function, so calling it is unsafe
+It's a "foreign" function, so calling it is unsafe:We know that the raw pointer is valid, and that libc::poll won't

 retain that pointer after returning.
 We might also worry about what happens